FoX: Formation-aware exploration in multi-agent reinforcement learning: Ablation Study

 \subsection{The Effect of Intrinsic Rewards}

-As seen in the change of $\beta_1$ graph in Figure \ref{fig:comp}, formation-aware exploration proves its effectiveness in the $Academy\_3\_vs\_1\_with\_keeper$ environment since $\beta_1=0.01$ works better than $\beta_1=0$, but excessive exploration with $\beta_1>0.01$ can slow down the learning to explore more diverse formations.
-On the other hand, guiding the agents to be formation-aware helps the learning of the environment.
+As seen in the graph in Figure \ref{fig:comp}, formation-aware exploration proves its effectiveness in the $Academy$ $\_3\_vs\_1\_with\_keeper$ environment since $\beta_1=0.01$ works better than $\beta_1=0$, but excessive exploration with $\beta_1>0.01$ can slow down the learning for excessive exploration.
+Similarly, guiding the agents to be formation-aware helps the learning of the environment.
 According to the change in reward when $\beta_2 > 0.01$, the agents are guided to be aware of the formation.
-Being aware of the formation formulated by the other agents mitigates the information bottleneck from partial observability, boosting the learning process.
+Awareness of the formation formulated by the other agents mitigates the information bottleneck from partial observability, boosting the learning process.